zealousweb/accept-stripe-payments-using-contact-form-7/readme.txt

 No need for hard setups or extra tools.
 It's all about keeping things easy and safe for businesses big and small.
 Give our plugin a try today and watch your revenue grow without any payment headaches for your customers.

 = Features of Accept Stripe Payments Using Contact Form 7 =
+* Enable Postal Code / Zip Code Field on the Card: Add an option to include a postal code or zip code field in the payment card details.
+* Dynamic Payment Successful Message for Admin: Allow admins to customize and display a dynamic message upon successful payment.
 * You can get paid in 25 different currencies.
 * You can make various payment forms using Contact Form 7.
 * It can handle input from different types of fields like dropdowns, textboxes, radio buttons, etc.